oliverw/miningcore/README.md

 ## Running a production pool

 A public production pool requires a web-frontend for your users to check their hashrate, earnings etc.
-You can use the web frontend that come with this fork [MinerNL - Miningcore.Web](https://github.com/minernl/Miningcore.WebUI)
+You can use the web frontend that come with this fork [Miningcore.Web](https://github.com/minernl/miningcore/src/Miningcore.WebUI)

 Feel free to discuss ideas/issues with fellow pool operators using our [Gitter Channel](https://gitter.im/miningcore/Lobby).